 ChannelReply works a bit differently.
 Rather than trying to be judge, jury, and executioner, it connects your eBay and Amazon accounts to a leading helpdesk of your choice.
-Freshdesk, Zendesk and Desk.com integration are available.
+Freshdesk and Zendesk integration are both available.

 ChannelReply has one job: keep your messages flowing smoothly.
 It therefore offers the most reliable service possible.
 Meanwhile, the helpdesks work day and night to make customer service easier to manage than ever before.
 The result is the best Amazon and eBay messaging solution available.

 At first glance, it might seem like ChannelReply and a helpdesk will cost more than Reply Manager.
 But in most business situations they will either be more affordable or deliver huge advantages that are clearly worth the price.